What Are the World’s Most Exclusive Luxury Credit Cards? Here Are 8

 - Introductory bonus: N/A

-- Perks: 100% point bonus when redeemed for airfare or cash back, $200 annual airline credit, $100 Global Entry fee credit, concierge service, Priority Pass access, luxury gifts and subscription to LUXURY MAGAZINE
+- Perks: 100% point bonus when redeemed for airfare or cash back, $200 annual airline credit, $100 Global Entry (or TSA PreCheck) application fee credit, concierge service, Priority Pass access, luxury gifts and subscription to LUXURY MAGAZINE

-The Mastercard® Gold Card™ is the highest end card offered by Luxury Card, which offers three metal credit cards.
+The Mastercard® Gold Card™ is the highest-end card offered by Luxury Card, which offers three metal rewards cards.
 The other two are the Mastercard® Black Card™ (Review) and the Mastercard® Titanium Card™ (Review).

 Are You Ready for an Elite Credit Card?